-Just past Las Chafiras, tucked up a little back road, another team of sound hearted individuals battle the tide of unwanted souls.
+Just past Las Chafiras, tucked up a little back road, another team of sound-hearted individuals battle the tide of unwanted souls.
 K9 Animal Refuge or Refugio de los Animales K9 is located here.
-Founded 15 years ago by a handful of concerned Ex-Pats, it continues to rescue as many of Tenerife’s unwanted, sick and abused animals as possible.
+Founded by a handful of concerned Ex-Pats, it continues to rescue as many of Tenerife’s unwanted, sick and abused animals as possible.

-Raising money is a constant concern for K9 and ever more critical in the face of the current recession.
-Even while the rest of the world seems to be creeping back to recovery, more jobs are being lost every day in Spain and in Tenerife.
-To an organisation that relies solely on the generosity of the public, hard times make for harder fund-raising.
-Time is also a factor, for with 80 dogs in care and a cattery housing 20 cats there are always jobs to be done – and nver enough volunteers to do them.
+Raising money is a constant concern for K9 To an organisation that relies solely on the generosity of the public, hard times make for harder fund-raising.
+Time is also a factor, for with 80 dogs in care and a cattery housing 20 cats there are always jobs to be done – and never enough volunteers to do them.

 If you are able to help with any of the following tasks, please contact K9.

 Looking after cats for 2 hours at our cattery,

 Help in trapping and neutering cats as required,